 Growing up in Southern Georgia, I’ve seen my fair share of storms.
 The one I remember most vividly happened when I was eleven years old.
 I remember camping out in the basement with my mom and four siblings.
-She was worried sick about my dad who happened to be on his way home from work when the storm hit.
-Thank goodness he was okay, and the the only damage we suffered was one broken window and a torn apart roof.
-Ever since that day, we’ve been prepared for storms, even the winter storms.
+She was worried sick about my dad, who happened to be on his way home from work when the storm hit.
+Thank goodness he was okay, and the only damage we suffered was one broken window and a torn apart roof.
+Ever since that day, we’ve been prepared for storms, even the worst winter storms.
 Here are a few key steps we implemented as a family to get ready for winter storms.

-If the weather report says a major storm is coming in, prepare for it, even if some reports have been wrong in the past.
+If the weather report shows a major storm coming in, prepare for it, even if some reports have been wrong in the past.
 Make plans to be at home or in an area where you can find safe shelter.
 If at all possible, avoid driving near the time the storm is supposed to hit.
 Try to make it home or to a safe place at least an hour before the suspected storm.
 It can be tempting to try to make it until the last minute before the storm hits.
 But forecasts are never perfect to the minute, and it’s better to be safe than sorry.
 If you’ve lived through a few false alarms, you may not take each new forecast seriously.
 But don’t get caught unprepared when the big one hits.
 It’s always better to be overprepared than underprepared.

 3. Make plans for salting and snow removal.

-Once you’ve braved the storm, the last thing you want is a lawsuit because the neighbor slipped on your sidewalk.
-You will also want to make sure that when you are finally able to venture out again, that you don’t get stuck in your driveway.
-Have plenty of salt available, and make plans to remove all ice or snow from your sidewalks and driveway.
+Once you’ve braved a winter storm, the last thing you want is a lawsuit because a neighbor slipped on your sidewalk.
+And when you are finally able to venture out again, you don’t want to get stuck in your driveway.
+Make sure you have plenty of salt available to remove the ice and snow from your sidewalks and driveway.
 When it is safe, get outside and clear the walkways as soon as possible.
 If you wait, you may end up with more ice than snow, making removal much harder.

-4. Contact a roof contractor and get an estimate
+4. Contact a roofing contractor and get an estimate.

-In case you were to suffer a winter storm which caused so much damage that you need a new roof.
-If you find yourself needing a new roof, it’s good to have an idea of cost in mind, and you will probably want to feel comfortable with a specific contractor.
+There’s no way to tell when a winter storm will cause so much damage that you need a new roof.
+If you find yourself needing a new roof, it’s good to have an idea of the cost.
+It’s all useful to know a specific contractor you’re comfortable with.
 Eagle Watch Roofing is a reliable provider of roofing repair and replacement.
-It’s not a bad idea to make this contact ahead of time to form a relationship with a roofer you can trust.
-This takes a lot of stress off of you in the the event that you need a new roof because of a winter storm.
-Call your local roofing specialist today.
+It’s not a bad idea to contact Eagle Watch Roofing ahead of time to form a relationship with a roofer you can trust.
+This takes a lot of stress off of you in the event that you need a new roof because of a winter storm.